Meet Our New Innovation

 You need to install and activate the following plugins to your website for translating the web page into different languages.

-If necessary, you check this guide to know how to install a WordPress plugin the right way.
+If necessary, check this guide to learn how to install a WordPress plugin the right way.

-After successfully installing & activating the plugins on your site, you have to configure the WPML on your website.
+After successfully installing and activating the plugins on your site, you have to configure the WPML on your website.

 Let’s do it.